pablorodpajares27/Traffic-Market-Analysis/docs/architecture.md

 ## 7. Analysis-ready layer

-The final layer combines the aggregated cubes into compact, business-facing tables.
+The final layer combines the aggregated cubes into compact, analysis-ready tables.

 These outputs are designed for market analysis and visual exploration, rather than raw data processing.